 to get the playlist, which can be used to see what's really happening.

-Note the use of the CILQFM call sign in the URL.
+Note the example use of the CILQFM call sign in the URL.

 Playing the stream without needing wireshark